Meta-plasticity and memory in multi-level recurrent feed-forward networks: Introduction

 In our model, the weights of edges in the network grow according to a sigmoid function when the walker traverses them, resulting in a Hebbian reinforcement term that is asymptotically bounded by an upper value.
-Meta-reinforcement increases the learning rate of the Hebbian dynamics and is stochastically distributed between edges pertaining to local groups: this adds a second layer to the network, inducing a local coordination between nodes.
-These assumptions reflect the presence of undefined interactions or unknown driving factors in the phenomena to model, e.g. an unknown molecular mechanisms in astrocytes in a neuron-glial network or undetected, possibly off-line verbal communications between people in a social network.
-Following these scenarios, we further assume that reinforcements acts on a fast time-scale, and meta-reinforcement on a slower one.
+Meta-reinforcement increases the learning rate of the Hebbian dynamics and is stochastically distributed between edges belonging to local groups: this adds a second layer to the network, inducing a local coordination between nodes.
+These assumptions reflect the presence of undefined interactions or unknown driving factors in the phenomena to model, e.g. unknown molecular mechanisms in astrocytes in a neuron-glial network or undetected, possibly off-line verbal communications between people in a social network.
+Following these scenarios, we further assume that reinforcement acts on a fast time-scale, and meta-reinforcement on a slower one.
 Due to the complexity of our dynamics, we conduct our work mostly through numerical simulations.

 Our results show that the addition of a second memorising component improves the capabilities of the model beyond those of regular reinforcement.
-In particular, we obtain three regimes in the space of parameters, characterised by one component of the dynamics imposing itself on the others and controlling the outcome of the RW process.
-In one of these regimes, second-order adaptation is capable of driving the RW while reinforcement alone is ineffective; moreover it allows for proper retrieval of the memorised path even after the Hebbian memory is completely erased.
+In particular, we obtain three regimes in the space of parameters, characterised by a component of the dynamics imposing itself on the others and controlling the outcome of the RW process.
+In one of these regimes, meta-reinforcement is capable of driving the RW while reinforcement alone is ineffective; moreover it allows for proper retrieval of the memorised path even after the Hebbian memory is completely erased.
+Finally, we investigate the dependence of the dynamics on the size of the local groups subject to meta-reinforcement; we find that enlarging them broadens the range of parameters over which memory formation is successful, without affecting the qualitative behaviour of the system.

 The manuscript is organised as follows.
 In Sec.~\ref{sec:methods}, we define the model.
 We describe the relevant observables, path entropy and path distance, in Sec.~\ref{sec:data_anal}.
-In Sec.~\ref{sec:results}, we present the results of our simulations in terms of the formation of a memory engram and of its retrieval afterwards, testing various combinations of values for the parameters of our model.
+In Sec.~\ref{sec:results}, we present the results of our simulations in terms of the formation of a memory engram and of its retrieval afterwards, as well as a comparison amongst various meta-reinforcement scales, testing various combinations of values for the parameters of our model.
 Finally, in Sec.~\ref{sec:discussion} we analyse an asymptotic regime of the model and show how this can clarify some of the results obtained in Sec.~\ref{sec:results}.